ZiadHF/Slender-Eight-Pages-Recreation/README.md

 ## Gameplay

 You explore a dimly-lit forest searching for eight pages scattered across the map.
-A mysterious, unkillable entity stalks you—look at him for too long or get too close and you die.
+A mysterious, unkillable entity stalks you, look at him for too long or get too close and you die.
 The objective is to collect all eight pages before the entity kills you.

 ## Screenshots